Creating Context Menus for Apps¶

 Sometimes, steps should only be available, if certain prerequisites are

 fulfilled.
-This can be obtained by setting the [if]
+This can be obtained by setting the [if] attribute of the step,

 e.g.